ctsit/nacculator/README.md

       -f {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}, --filter {cleanPtid,replaceDrugId,fixHeaders,fillDefault,updateField,removePtid,removeDateRecord,getPtid}
-                              Set this flag to process the filter -lbd                  Set this flag to process as Lewy Body Dementia data -ftld                 Set this flag to prcess as Frontotemporal Lobar                                     Degeneration data
+                              Set this flag to process the filter -lbd                  Set this flag to process as Lewy Body Dementia data -ftld                 Set this flag to process as Frontotemporal Lobar                                     Degeneration data
       -file FILE            Path of the csv file to be processed.
       -meta FILTER_META     Input file for the filter metadata (in case -filter is used)